main banner

 Supermarine Spitfire, Figullar, Monaghan September 1942

-On the morning of Sunday, September 20th 1942, the residents of townland of Figullar, in Co.
-Monaghan, Ireland, were presented with the spectacle of an aircraft crashing in a field while those of Crilly, in County Tyrone, Northern Ireland, found its pilot parachuting to safety.
+On the afternoon of Sunday, September 20th 1942, the residents of the townland of Figullar, in County Monaghan, Ireland, were presented with the spectacle of an aircraft crashing in a field while the residents of Crilly, in County Tyrone, Northern Ireland, found its pilot parachuting to safety in their midst.

 The first Irish Army party to arrive on the crash site south of the border in Figullar was one under the command of 2/Lt Vincent Kenny of the 11th Cyclist Squadron based at Cavan Barracks.
-2/Lt Kenny submitted a report to the Irish Army’s Eastern Command two days later and this reads as follows:
+2/Lt Kenny submitted a report to the Irish Army’s Eastern Command two days later which read as follows:

 I took over charge and posted sentries around the ‘plane.
 I found out from J J McGleoin, and a Detective Officer from Monaghan town, that there had been no interference with the wreck.